Plasma Pen treatments are trending but does Fibroblast skin tightening work? Here’s my personal plasma lift review of the experience

 Would I do the plasma fibroblast again?

 Right now, no, but never say never.
-If the plasma fibroblast results keep improving over the next 7 weeks (12 weeks total recovery time) I could be convinced to try again but going into Winter and when I’m not traveling.
+The plasma fibroblast results didn’t keep improving over the 12 weeks total recovery time so I’m not convinced to try it again as the downtime was so long and the results not noticeable if any.